bhtml-engine/blade-html/README.md

 A Blade-like template engine for TypeScript, inspired by Laravel's Blade templating system.

+> [!CAUTION]
+> This is a work in progress and may have bugs.
+Use at your own risk.

 ## Features

 - **Template Inheritance**: Extend layouts with `@extends` and define sections with `@section`/`@endsection`